isabella232/visualstudiogeeks.github.io/_posts/2016-06-18-export-your-geekswithblogs-posts-to-markdown.md

 categories:
 - WPF
 - Tools
-img: "/images/screenshots/utkarsh/gwb2md/mainui.jpg"
+img: "/images/screenshots/utkarsh/gwb2md/maniui.jpg"
 description: "Export your GeeksWithBlogs.net blog posts as Markdown files"
 keywords: "Geekswithblogs, Markdown, AzureDevTestLabs"
 ---

 Do you host your blog posts in [GeeksWithBlogs.net](http://www.geekswithblogs.net) (GWB)?
-Well you probably know then that, GWB does not provide any means to download/backup your posts.
-This is big problem if if you want to move to another hosting provider like GitHub/Wordpress and you cannot download any your existing posts.
-Fortunately, GWB posts are in MetaWebBlog format and with some simple C# code you can backup your blog posts.
+Well, you probably know then that, GWB does not provide any means to download/backup your posts.
+This is a big problem if you want to move to another hosting provider like GitHub/Wordpress and you cannot download any your existing posts.
+Fortunately, GWB posts can be fetched via MetaWebBlog API and with some simple C# code, you can backup your blog posts.

 I host my blog here using Jekyll engine and wanted a quick way to convert all my posts in the markdown format.
 This utility provides a quick way to fetch your posts from GWB and save them as markdown.
 <!--more-->

 ## Features ##